 a while because they contain a unique mix of occupational or cultural groups.

 This neighborhood is very unique in some important ways, according to

 Notable & Unique: People

-S Homan Ave / W Roosevelt Rd neighborhood about it; they already know.
-31.5%
+that the S Homan Ave / W Roosevelt Rd neighborhood has more single mother

 Notable & Unique: Modes of Transportation

 Our research revealed that more commuters here take the bus to work

 (27.6% ride the bus) than 98.6% of all American

 neighborhoods.
 If you like the idea of leaving your car and home and

 hopping the bus to work, this might be a good neighborhood for you to